-Not all businesses and professionals need the training to manage large scale projects.
+Not all businesses and professionals need the training to manage large-scale projects.
 For such professionals, CompTIA Project+ offers a more viable alternative than PMP or PRINCE2.

-MSP or ‘Managing Successful Programs’ is a methodology for organizing large scale, complex projects under separate programs.
+MSP or ‘Managing Successful Programs’ is a methodology for organizing large-scale, complex projects under separate programs.
 It’s a particularly popular methodology among large businesses that want to bring some rigor to the chaos of their projects.

 The MSP Foundation and Practitioner certifications officially recognize your understanding of the MSP framework.
 You’ll have to clear the Foundation certification before you can appear for the Practitioner exam.
-Both certifications are offered by Axelos and consists of several multiple-choice exams.
+Both certifications are offered by Axelos and consist of several multiple-choice exams.

 This covers only a handful of project management certifications.
 Outside of these, there are several others with varying degrees of popularity - PMI-RMP, CSM, PgMP, etc.